 - Personal anecdotes and reviews

-Blog posts are a great way to dial in your audience and find motivated buyers.
-Conducting keyword research on what they are searching for lets you cast a wide net for customers who want what you have.
+Blog posts are a great way to dial in your audience and find motivated buyers, but do note that conducting keyword research on what they are searching for lets you cast a wide net for customers who want what you have.

 You can launch an especially successful content marketing campaign using blog posts if you take special care to target keywords your competitors aren’t utilizing.

-Blog posts help brands grow effectively because it’s free.
-Whether you’re a data scientist with a proven track record or a contractor specializing in interior design, a blog post helps show off your skills, intuition, work ethic and up-to-date knowledge about your sector.
+Additionally, blog posts help brands grow effectively because they’re free.
+Whether you’re a data scientist with a proven track record or a contractor specializing in interior design, a blog post helps show off your skills, intuition, work ethic, and up-to-date knowledge about your sector.

 3. Social Media Posts

-Worldwide usage of social media has been on an uninterrupted upward trajectory for years, but the global pandemic caused a further 58% increase in people using these platforms.
+Worldwide usage of social media has been on an uninterrupted upward trajectory for years, and the global pandemic caused a further 58% increase in people using these platforms.

 The chief strength of social media posts is their versatility.
-Data science can help PR specialists create a winning campaign.
+So, data science can help PR specialists create a winning campaign.
 Content types may include: